sgmurphy/wordpress-plugins/chaty/readme.txt

 = 🛒 WooCommerce Integration: Personalized Chat Pop Ups, Custom Product Page Pop Ups, and Targeting Options = In the Pro version, Chaty has many WooCommerce integrations, including dynamic chat pop ups that can be personalized to specific pages or products using merge tags such as the page title, URL, and WooCommerce properties like product name, price, and description.
 The chat view also offers integration with WooCommerce, allowing for custom pop ups on product pages and access to WooCommerce features.
-In addition, Chaty allows users to target specific WooCommerce products or products on sale using the product name or other WooCommerce properties for the chat widget.
-Get control over when and where the chat widget is displayed.

 = ℹ️ How does each channel work? =
 * WhatsApp chat - add your phone number and once the visitors click on the WhatsApp chat button, WhatsApp chat interface will be launched.
 On desktop it will launch the desktop WhatsApp web interface, and on mobile it will launch the WhatsApp app conversation window.
 WhatsApp business is supported too.
 Some users spell WhatsApp as Whats App, Whatsap, Whatspp, and watsapp but they refer to WhatsApp.

 * Facebook Messenger - add the link to your Facebook business page, and once the visitors click on the Facebook Messenger button, a chat window will appear and they will be able to send you a message.
-You will get the message into your Facebook page inbox.

 * Contact Us Form - let your visitors contact your using a contact us form.